eisfeuer/modutram/README.md

 ```

 #### handleLanes()
-The `handleLanes()` function will be called in all grid modules which are not part of a terminal.
+The `handleLanes()` function will be called in all grid modules.
 These models will be added at the normal way by useing the addModelFn().

 ### Assets
 Assets are modules which are placable on grid modules.
 Assets are e.g. buildings, street connections, roofes or decoration stuff.